 This conclusion was thrown out, however, in two recent rulings by the Galicia Regional Economic-Administrative Tribunal and by the Galicia High Court (the first, on July 19, 2011 and the second, on February 6, 2012).

 In those two cases, the taxpayer had been requested by the tax authorities to support certain expenses it had deducted in calculating its income but it had not provided the required supporting documents, either after receiving the first request, or in the subsequent pre-appellate dossier review allowed when the proposed assessment is issued.
 The evidence was provided later, when the assessment was appealed.

 Both the tribunal and the court ruled in favor of the taxpayer's right of defense and accepted the taxpayer’s right to submit all the documents it believed were needed in its defense when it wished to produce them.
 They also ruled that the authorities had an obligation to analyze the documents, especially the economic-administrative tribunals, given the scope of their powers and the obligations that the law requires of them.

 The issue arising in all of these cases concerns the need for the tax inspectors to have all the pertinent facts to be able to properly assess the taxpayer’s status, while the taxpayer must also be allowed to exercise its right to defend its interests and to supplement its case with any new evidence that it obtains or that arises during the proceeding to help secure the best decision on the dispute.

-3.1.
+3. LEGISLATION 1.1 Protection measures for low income mortgage debtors 3.1.
 “Exemption thresholds” and “statistical thresholds” for 2012 relating to intra-Community trade statistics 3.2.
 Annual Tax and Customs Control Plan

-4.1.
+4. OTHERS 4.1.
 Cost of potential staff restructuring considered in sale price of business can be recorded as liability by purchaser